vtexdocs/dev-portal-content/docs/guides/Troubleshooting/my-store-is-slow-or-unavailable.md

 ### Best practices for fetching data with FastStore

-Data fetching can impact site performance if not done correctly.
+Data fetching can have a negative impact on the performance of your storefront if not done correctly.
 See the [Best practices for fetching data on your storefront](https://www.faststore.dev/how-to-guides/faststore-api/fetching-api-data#best-practices-for-fetching-data) and make sure they are implemented.

 ### Third party scripts on FastStore